mjordan/claw_rest_ingester/README.md

 ## Ingesting your own images

-You can load your own nodes and accompanying imamges as long as the nodes have the `islandora_image` content type and the images are JPEGs.
+You can load your own nodes and accompanying imamges as long as the nodes have the `islandora_image` content type and the images are either JPEGs, TIFFs, or JP2s.

 The directory that contains the data to be ingested is arranged like this: